marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 \end{aligned}
 $$

-Remember that
+Having reformulated the problem as a constraint optimization, the procedure is as follows:

+1. we introduce a generic Lagrangian multiplier $\lambda(x, t \alpha)$;
+2. we integrate by parts $\rightarrow$;
+3. we define define a "good" $\lambda$ such that we can compute the risk sensitivities $R_\ell$ efficiently.

+To do that, we start from the definition of the price itself,

 $$
 TV(\alpha) = \int_{\mathbb{R}^d} \delta(x - x_0)u(x, 0, \alpha) dx.
 $$

-After several manipulations, we obtain
+After several easy manipulations, we obtain

 $$
 R_\ell(\alpha^\star) = \int_0^T \int_{\mathbb{R}^d} \lambda(x, t, \alpha^\star)